ptsilerides/Simple-Server-URL-Shortener/README.md

-## Simple Server
+## Simple Server & URL Shortener

-This repo contains a basic server.
-Below are steps on how to run the server.
+This repo contains a basic server and URL shortener.
+Below are their requirements and steps on how to run each.

 ## Getting Started